ekarbe/reddit-viewer/README.md

 - `redditviewer.limitation`: Set the amount of articles to be loaded in a subreddit page
 - `redditviewer.help`: enable/disable the help panel on the landing page
 - `redditviewer.landingPage`: enable/disable the landing page
+- `redditviewer.requestTimeout`: set the timeout for requests in ms

 ## Known Issues